Curtidor/EVNTDispatch/README.md

-# PyTrigger
+# EVNTDispatch

-PyTrigger is a versatile Python library designed to facilitate event-driven programming by providing a flexible event dispatcher.
+EVNTDispatch is a versatile Python library designed to facilitate event-driven programming by providing a flexible event dispatcher.
 Whether you are building a graphical user interface, a command-line application, or a complex system with asynchronous components, the Event System simplifies communication and coordination between different parts of your code.

 ## Key Features
 * **Event Dispatching:** Easily define and dispatch events to notify components of changes or user interactions.